episod/developer-relations-template/README.md

 ---
 title: About the DevRel anywhere template
-description: Learn how to use the developer relations anywhere template to help start or restart a developer relations function at your organization.
+description: Learn how the developer relations anywhere template can help start or restart a devrel function.
 ---

 # How to use the "developer relations anywhere" template